xiaonae/CartoonCodec/README.md

 ## 6. Real-Time Demonstration Video of Our CartoonCodec

-We provide a real-time demonstration video of CartoonCodec running on an NVIDIA A40 GPU with 48 GB memory.
+We provide a real-time demonstration video of our CartoonCodec running on an NVIDIA A40 GPU with 48 GB memory.
 The video is available for download at https://github.com/xiaonae/CartoonCodec/releases/download/V1/A40_latest.mp4.
-In this video, our CartoonCodec is used to encode and decode 10 testing sequences, each consisting of 108 frames.
-Upon completion, the average encoding and decoding time per video is shown, which is consistent with the results presented in Table I of our response letter.
+The video includes the encoding and decoding of 10 testing sequences (108 frames each).
+The average encoding and decoding time per video is reported, which is consistent with the results in Table I of our response letter.
 In addition, three decompressed videos are randomly selected for playback.
 For this demonstration, Pixar is used as the target cartoon style.